callat-qcd/espressodb/doc-src/arXiv/use-case.md

 This reflects how on disk, we have thousands of files, each containing a snapshot of the QCD vacuum, and as such, every file, and every subsequent file as a result of the gauge configuration (*e.g.* propagators or correlation functions in steps 2 through 6) can also be tracked individually.
 However, at the end of the calculation, an observable is only well defined with an ensemble of gauge configurations.
 ``LatteDB`` allows one to define an ensemble table, with a ``Django ManyToMany`` data type which may be interpreted as a single column containing a list of references (foreign keys) to the table of gauge configurations.
-In ``SQL``, a list of foreign keys is not a fundamental data type that is supported, and is only made possible with ``Django``.
+In ``SQL``, a list of foreign keys is not a fundamental data type that is supported, and is only made possible with Django.
-However, even with ``Django``, unique constraints can not be implemented on such a column.
+However, even with Django, unique constraints can not be implemented on such a column.
 With ``LatteDB``, we make it possible to define a unique constraint, which for this example, prohibits the user from inserting the exact same list of gauge configurations in the ensemble table more than once.
 Users are encouraged to consult the documentation of ``EspressoDB`` and examples in ``LatteDB`` for more information.